-Relevant Local SFRASelby1:20 (5%) flood event or Local SFRA Functional FloodplainThis site is not at risk from the 1:20 (5%) flood event.Most of the site is identified as functional floodplain (3b) in the Selby SFRA.
-Flood Zone 3b is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside development limits.
-The EA urge caution about the use of the Selby SFRA functional floodplain definition which is ve of Local SFRA Functional Floodplain Most of the site is identified as functional floodplain (3b) in the Selby SFRA.
-Flood Zone 3b is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside development limits.
-The EA urge caution about the use of of Floodplain Most of the site is identified as functional floodplain (3b) in the Selby SFRA.
-Flood Zone 3b is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside development limits.
-The EA urge caution about the use of of the Selby SFRA.
-Flood Zone 3b is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside development limits.
-The EA urge caution about the use of of SFRA as Flood Zone 3 when it is undefended and outside development limits.
-The EA urge caution about the use of development limits.
-The EA urge caution about the use of ry 5 precautionary and arguably not representative of where water has to flow or be stored in times of flooding.
-Selby District Council are currently updating their SFRA.
-Climate change Site is currently in Flood Zone 3 and it is likely that it will remain as Flood Zone 3 after 2025, however, depth and velocity of moving water is likely to increase.
-Climate change effects on surface water flooding are likely ∕ to increase the extents of the areas at risk and also the depth ۱ of flooding for each event respectively.
+Delevent Lees CEDA Colley Relevant Local SFRA Selby 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
+Local SFRA Functional Floodplain Most of the site is identified as functional floodplain (3b) in the Selby SFRA.
+Flood Zone 3b is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
+The EA urge caution about the use of the Selby SFRA functional floodplain definition which is very precautionary and arguably not representative of where water has to flow or be stored in times of flooding.
+Selby Climata abanga District Council are currently updating their SFRA.
+Site is currently in Flood Zone 3 and it is likely that it will Climate change remain as Flood Zone 3 after 2025, however, depth and velocity of moving water is likely to increase. velocity of moving water is likely to increase.
+Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
 Sequential Test result Pass.
-MJP30, MJP44 and MJP54 should be considered before this site in terms of flood risk.
-Exception Test NeededNo.
-This site is water compatible.
-Is an alternative site Yes, MJP30, MJP44 and MJP54. available which could help meet requirements for this This site is at higher risk of flooding than all of the alternation ve mineral, subject to other sites, therefore it should only be considered after the tests of suitability? alternative sites if more resources of building sand are needed and the site is required to help meet this need.
-Site Specific Flood Risk A site specific flood risk assessment is required for this site э.
-Assessment Requirement and Mitigating Flood Risk A suitable scheme will be required to drain or store surface Э water from the site that does not increase flooding on any receiving water body.
+MJP30, MJP44 and MJP54 should be considered • before this site in terms of flood risk.
+Exception Test Needed No. This site is water compatible.
+Is an alternative site Yes, MJP30, MJP44 and MJP54. available which could help meet requirements for this This site is at higher risk of flooding than all of the alternative mineral, subject to other sites, therefore it should only be considered after the tests of suitability? alternative sites if more resources of building sand are needed and the site is required to help meet this need.
+Site Specific Flood Risk A site specific flood risk assessment is required for this site.
+Assessment Requirement and Mitigating Flood Risk A suitable scheme will be required to drain or store surface water from the site that does not increase flooding on any receiving water body.
 Opportunities to integrate SuDS should be explored.
-Groundwater flood risk will need to be established at this s ite within the site specific flood risk assessment. πe The site specific flood risk assessment should also include a a flood evacuation plan due to the presence of Flood Zone 3 - All sites in functional floodplain must: remain operational a nd safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increas e flood risk elsewhere.
+Groundwater flood risk will need to be established at this site within the site specific flood risk assessment. within the site specific flood risk assessment.
+The site specific flood risk assessment should also include a flood evacuation plan due to the presence of Flood Zone 3. , , , , , , , , , , , , , , , , , , , , All sites in functional floodplain must: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increase flood risk elsewhere.